Home Collections List of Top Money Market Mutual Funds in India (2026)

 High-Return Money Market Funds provide a conservative investment option, ideal for those who value safety and liquidity.
 By focusing on short-term, high-quality debt instruments, these funds offer stability, a steady income, and easy access to your capital.
 For investors looking to balance risk and returns while preserving their capital, Money Market Funds can be a practical choice.
 Exploring this option could help you enhance your financial security and achieve your investment goals with greater confidence.
 However, it is important to conduct thorough research and consult a financial advisor before investing.

-Based on the 5-yr CAGR, the top-rated market mutual funds to invest in India:
+Based on the 5-yr CAGR, some funds in the best money market mutual fund list include:

 – Tata Money Market Fund